jsatuit/range-time-plot/README.md

-# range-time-ploter of TARLAN files
+# range-time-plotter of TARLAN files

 Python package for showing a range-time-plot for an EISCAT experiment.
-Try first EISCAT TARLAN files.